sjml/dungen/docs/notes.md

 ## TODO
 1. More declarative approach to coloring/rendering
-    - basic version in, still needs region outlines, overlays
+    - basic version in, still needs region outlines
+        - tiles get list of their regions
+        - tilesets can be tagged and attributed
+        - styler checks region styles first before individual
+        - outlines drawn after everything
+            - when resolving, remove a region's outline, or set its color to invisible
+            - outlines are only made by styler
+            - remove ability for script to directly make outline
+            - outlines destroyed when region is
     - labels
 2. Tech debt:
+    - null checks in C functions
+    - have world setup wrapped in a transaction?
     - replace existing string split/munging code with SDS
     - cache SQL statements so they don't need to be recompiled afresh
 3. constraint solver (in Lua?)